lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 -- Generated zephyr.dts: /path/to/build/zephyr/zephyr.dts
 -- Generated devicetree_generated.h: /path/to/build/zephyr/include/generated/devicetree_generat
 ```

+> **Note:** As mentioned, at the time of writing and in contrast to overlay files, bindings are not listed in the build output, not even for bindings in the application's `dts/bindings` directory.

 It seems that the devicetree compiler is not too happy about our _"dummy"_ vendor prefix.
 Zephyr warns us here since it maintains a _"devicetree binding vendor prefix registry"_ `zephyr/dts/bindings/vendor-prefixes.txt` to avoid name-space collisions for properties and bindings.
 If you're a vendor, you can of course try to add your name upstream, but we'll skip the vendor prefix and use the binding name _custom-props-basics_ instead.